-C.H : I noticed that you had a series of posters only available in a limited edition, each copy is individually signed by you.
-It's as if each drawing was a unique work of art.
-The approach is beautiful and goes against the design of mass.
-How do you qualify this approach?
+C.H I noticed that you have a series of posters that are only available in a limited edition, with each copy individually signed by you.
+It's as if each design is a unique work of art.
+The approach is beautiful and goes totally against mass design.
+How would you describe this approach?

-K.D : It's one of my goals: introduce and make art accessible to people who normally don't buy art works.
-I like knowing that these editions are limited, and that only a few people possess a copy, their copy.
+K.D That's one of my goals: to introduce and make art accessible to people who normally don't buy art.
+I like to know that these editions are limited, and that only a few people have a copy, their copy.
 I will always take care to keep this approach and this type of production, much closer to the people, in all my future collections.

 Kristina Dam : Oh, there is so many talented young people who graduate each year and I would love that people pay them more attention and having more job opportunities.
 I think it is difficult to be a company like us because there are so many big companies that “own” the design scene especially in Denmark where consumers are used to buy their products, so you really have to fight to be a part of the the design scene currently.

 C.H : What are your future projects ?